SConnolly1886/DataAnalysis1/README.md

 # DataAnalysis1
-Data Analysis using Python and sklearn and smote.
+Data Analysis using Python, sklearn and smote.
 A customer (cell phone company) wants to determine the probable causes of customers leaving their company.

 Dataset file:
 # churn.arff